carpentries-incubator/gap-lesson/05-small-groups.md

 ~~~

 The next version shows how to print additional information about the progress
 of computation.
-It also supplies the testing function as an argument (wgy this
+It also supplies the testing function as an argument (why do
-is better).
+you think this is better?).

 ~~~ {.gap}
 TestOneOrder := function(f,n)